 In the UK, front wheel drive was popularised by the original Mini.
 By mounting the engine at the front of the car as well as the unit its-self being positioned sideways, the front wheels could be powered much closer to the engine, which meant a prop shaft leading to the rear wheels was not required therefore saving a lot of leg room for the rear passengers.
 Popular in personal lease cars.

 The downside to a front-wheel-drive setup is the risk of understeer, which is where the front wheels will lose grip if you harshly apply the brakes whilst travelling too quickly through a corner.

-Some example front wheel drive cars (FWD) are the Mercedes A Class, Volkswagen Golf or Ford Focus.
+Some example front-wheel-drive cars (FWD) are the Mercedes A-Class, Volkswagen Golf or Ford Focus.
 While FWD cars are commonly associated with the hatchback segment, Saloon or SUV models can also be front-wheel drives such as the Audi A3, Volvo S90 or Range Rover Evoque.

 On the other hand, a rear wheel drive car traditionally has its engine at the front but the power is put down by the rear wheels and a popular version for business lease cars due to the German affiliation.